Course Catalog

 26.3730097 (B)

 26.3730099 (Y)Anatomy and Physiology integrates the study of the structures and functions of the human body.
 However, rather than focusing on distinct anatomical and physiological systems (respiratory, nervous, etc.) instruction is focused on the essential requirements for life.
 Areas of study include organization of the body; protection, support and movement; providing internal coordination and regulation; processing and transporting; and reproduction, growth and development.
 Chemistry is integrated throughout the course.
-Whenever possible, careers related to medicine, research, health-care and modern medical technology is emphasized throughout the curriculum.
+Whenever possible, careers related to medicine, research, healthcare, and modern medical technology are emphasized throughout the curriculum.
 Case studies concerning diseases, disorders and ailments (i.e. real-life applications) are used throughout the course.
 Syllabus Anatomy and Physiology (Honors)

 26.3730074 (A)